-My background is Yip Man lineage Wing Chun, Tai Chi, plus my own leg-fighting material.
-I highly stress ambidextrous three-limb fighting.
-(That means fighting with your arms and legs (i.e. chi-shou and chi-jiao) simultaneously, all the time.)
-Also studied some Brazilian Jiu-jitsu.
-Great stuff!.
+My background is Yip Man lineage Wing Chun, plus Tai Chi, some Brazilian Jiu-jitsu, western boxing, and formal body-movement training.
+I stress ambidextrous three-limb fighting.
+That means fighting with your arms and legs (i.e. chi-shou and chi-jiao) simultaneously, all the time.

-Above is me on TV trying to shed as much light as fast as possible.
+Above is me on TV trying to shed as much light as fast as possible in the few minutes available.
 Second video is me introducing Brian, who's studied Xingyi and Bagua, to part of how we flow.

 地点：我开了两门课 （白天于晚上在台大不同的地点）： 请参考 这网站的'G: Schedule and Location' 页或大电话来问。